WESTPORT SIDEWALK VACATION AIMED AT IMPROVING SAFETY

-We are a community of local small businesses, neighbors and visitors that all want to keep this pedestrian –oriented community special while upholding our collective rights and civil liberties.
+Westport is a diverse community of hundreds of local small businesses, home and condo owners, apartment dwellers and visitors that all want to keep this historically unique, pedestrian-oriented community a safe and special place while upholding the collective rights and civil liberties of all who visit.

 - Broadway Westport Council